Agoric/documentation/main/guides/ertp/README.md

 Then you use your `mint` for the appropriate `brand` to create an asset for each ticket.
 Each ticket asset is a separate `payment`.
 You can transfer and deposit a non-fungible asset `payment` just like a fungible one.

-## Amounts Are Not Assets

-**IMPORTANT**: Despite how it may seem, an `amount` is not an asset in and of itself.
-It merely _describes_ assets along the two axes of what they are and how much there are (`brand` and `value`).
-Amounts are used to negotiate without sending/sharing actual assets until a deal is made.

-For example, if I want to make you an offer to buy an asset, let's say a magic sword in a game, I'll send you an `amount` describing the asset of 5 Quatloos I'm willing to trade for your sword.
-I don't send you the actual 5 Quatloos; that only happens when we agree on the trade terms and I send you a `payment` of 5 Quatloos, the actual asset.
-If you reject my offer, I can change it so the `amount` I specify is for 10 Quatloos.
-I haven't added actual assets of 5 Quatloos to what I send you, only the description of assets in the offer I'm making for the sword.

-Making a new `amount` does not create any new assets.
-Nor does adding two `amounts`, since an `amount` is immutable, the addition just creates a new `amount` while the original two still exist.
-ERTP assets can only be created by their `mint` returning a new `payment` containing them.
-Since an `amount` is just a description of an asset, it's like a drawing of a ten dollar bill, while an `asset` is analogous to an actual ten dollar bill printed by an authorized facility with value derived from its government backing.

-In other words, I don't make you an offer that I'll sell you a ticket to *Hamilton* for $300 by sending you an actual ticket any more than you'd send me $300 before finding out what I'm willing to give you for it.
-Instead, I make you an offer by sending a description of what I'm willing to swap ("I will exchange a *Hamilton* ticket for $300").
-If the offer is accepted, **then** I send you the actual asset (enjoy the show!) and you send me the actual $300 (I'll enjoy spending it!).
-In the Agoric stack, assets of the exchange are escrowed with [Zoe](/guides/zoe/).

 ## Object Capabilities and ERTP